cmu-l3/ntp-toolkit/README.md

 Examples/Mathlib/Imports/*.jsonl                   # imports of each module
 Examples/Mathlib/Declarations/*.jsonl              # declarations in each module
-Examples/Mathlib/TrainingDataWithPremises/*.jsonl  # pairs of (proof state, set of premises) in each module Examples/Mathlib/FullProof/*.jsonl                 # full proofs of each theorem in each module; this is not necessary for LeanHammer training
-Examples/Mathlib/WithImports/*.lean                # source Lean code for each module, modified with a `import Hammer` line inserted at the beginning (for benchmarking purposes)
+Examples/Mathlib/TrainingDataWithPremises/*.jsonl  # pairs of (proof state, set of premises) in each module Examples/Mathlib/WithImports/*.lean                # source Lean code for each module, modified with a `import Hammer` line inserted at the beginning (for benchmarking purposes)
-Examples/Mathlib/HammerBlacklist.jsonl
+Examples/Mathlib/HammerBlacklist.jsonl             # blacklist of very basic logic theorems not included in training Examples/Mathlib/revision                          # revision (commit or tag) of Mathlib extracted
 ```

 (Note the first run sets up the correct `lean-toolchain` and `lakefile.lean` files, and builds the project.
 The following runs therefore use `--skip_setup`.)